OneUptime/oneuptime/js-sdk/docs/logger/Readme.md

-# Fyipe Logger Quickstart
+# OneUptime Logger Quickstart

-A fyipe application logger that can be used to send logs about your applications and log them to fyipe dashboard.
+A oneuptime application logger that can be used to send logs about your applications and log them to oneuptime dashboard.

 ## Installation